 If your cyber liability insurance policy is up for renewal in the coming months, knowing some cyber liability market factors is essential.
 The increase in cyberattacks is causing shifts in carriers’ policies that could affect your renewal.

 As we have previously discussed, there has been a stark increase in cyber claims in the past two years.
 The dramatic increase in attacks is causing carriers to enforce stricter cyber security measures to qualify for coverage.
-Insurance carriers are now requiring their clients to include multifactor authentication, offline backups, and spam filtering in their cyber security practices.
+Insurance carriers now require their clients to include multifactor authentication, offline backups, and spam filtering in their cyber security practices.
 You can read more about each of these provisions in our previous blog, Preventing Cyber Claims for Medical Practices.

 Updating your cybersecurity does not have to be a massive undertaking.
 If you currently have an active cyber liability insurance policy, your insurance carrier can help you navigate the changes and implement them into your operations before your renewal.

-Beazley’s Breach Solutions provides clients resources for incident response planning, employee training, compliance, and security best practices.
+Beazley’s Breach Solutions provides clients with resources for incident response planning, employee training, compliance, and security best practices.
 Beazley can also assist their clients in setting up things such as multifactor authentication and offline backups.